cocoaaa/PyData-LA-2019/README.md

 - Step 4: Analyze your learned model on new images + Understand what your model has learned by looking at intermediate feature maps with `Holoviews` and `Panel` [15mins]
 - Q/A [5~10 mins]

-### Step 0: Introduction to `HoloViz` libraries
+### Step 0: Introduction to `HoloViews` libraries
-In this introductory section, I will go over the basic concepts behind the `HoloViz` libraries.
+In this introductory section, I will go over the basic concepts behind the `HoloViews` libraries.
 I will provide simple examples that show how we can replace any `Matplotlib` plot calls with equivalent calls in `Holoviews/Geoviews` with no hassle, and build easy tools to interact with your data.

 ### Step 1: Explore your dataset
 The first step in building a machine learning model is to understand your dataset.
 For the scope of this tutorial (ie.semantic segmentation of road types from satellite images), we will use the SpaceNet datasets.
 More details on how to get the data as well as how the data are collected and annotated can be found [here](https://spacenetchallenge.github.io/datasets/datasetHomePage.html).
 The original dataset is very large (>100GB) and requires a lot of preprocessing to be useful for training.
 For example, the RGB images are 16bits of size 1300x1300, and the "target" roads are vector lines (as opposed to raster images), which means they need to be rasterized.
 I have prepared a smaller sample dataset consisting of the RGB images converted to 8bits and cropped to 520x520 size, as well as road buffers as rasters which can be easily used as the target images.
 I will share the dataset to accompany my tutorial.
 The shared dataset will consists of input RGB images and target mask images.
 Each pixel of a target image will contain one of the labels in {'highway', 'track', 'dirt', 'others'} (as `uint8`).